About

 Outside of et al. Scholars, I serve as an expert witness for LGBTQ+ Cubans seeking asylum in the U.S.

-Check out my CV for more information about my background.
+Check out my CV for more information on my professional background and for links to PDFs of my publications.